Melling transport improvements

 Are the Melling transport improvements still going ahead?

-This project is at the Interim Project Alliance Agreement phase (IPAA) and involves NZ Transport Agency working with the Alliance to review the project’s design, plan how it will be built and find opportunities to improve value for money.
+This project is at the Interim Project Alliance Agreement phase (IPAA) and involves NZ Transport Agency working with the delivery alliance to review the project’s design, plan how it will be built and find opportunities to improve value for money.
 Completion of the programme’s IPAA phase, including market testing of cost estimates, is needed to establish what final design, construction method and cost will be.

 How do the recently announced delivery changes affect the Melling transport improvements?